 Modern district heating (DH) is actually more than 100 years old.
 Modern DH started around the turn of the 20th century n Moscow, Frederiksberg, and Copenhagen.
-It’s used in Northern European nations to a more significant degree today than the rest of the world (outside China); and district heating has risen in popularity and use throughout much of the rest of the world.
+It’s used in European nations, Russia, and China to a more significant degree today than in the rest of the world, however, district heating has risen in popularity and use throughout much of the rest of the world.

-Heat and energy for district heating is often derived from the use of excess heat from energy generation in combined heat and power (CHP) plants.
-District heating systems using cutting-edge technologies were designed and introduced in the 1980s (with constant breakthroughs since then)– with automatic control, remote monitoring, and unmanned operations.
+Heat and energy for district heating are often derived from the use of excess heat from energy generation in combined heat and power (CHP) plants.
+District heating systems using cutting-edge technologies were designed and introduced in the 1980s (with constant breakthroughs since then)-- with automatic control, remote monitoring, and unmanned operations.

 District heating explained